 The discovery of electricity and the continuous developments surrounding how we can use it have had an enormous impact on our world.
 As you read this on your computer it is worth taking the time to consider how it is possible to display the text you are reading on screen by ‘playing’ with the movements of atomic particles!

-This is made possible by the years of work by both Electrical Engineers (involved in the supply of electricity) and Electronic Engineers (converting this electricity into endless varieties of ‘gadgets’).
+This is just one of the many results of the years of work by both Electrical Engineers (involved in the supply of electricity) and Electronic Engineers (converting this electricity into endless varieties of ‘gadgets’).

 Electrical engineers deal with large-scale electrical systems such as power transmission and motor control.
 They create and design products using scientific principles, combined with natural curiosity, problem solving and innovation.